Multiversion Concurrency with Bounded Delay and Precise Garbage Collection: Experiments

 \hide{ We use the augmented map framework to represent $M_I$ and $M_O$ as follows: {

 }}

-We support dynamic updates, i.e., new documents are added to the corpus, and some of the old ones are removed.
+In the dynamic setting, new documents are added to the corpus, and some of the old ones are removed.
 Simultaneously multiple users are querying on the index.
 Usually updates are conducted by the server, and can be easily wrapped in one write transaction.
 In addition, adding one document means a large set of term-document relations added to the database, and we want a whole document is combined into the database \emph{atomically}, i.e., the queries will never read a partially updated document in the database.
-This fits our single-writer framework, and the correctness would be supported by the functional tree structure.
+The correctness would be supported by the functional tree structure.
 Assume we are adding a new document $d$ with a list of terms $\{t_i\}$ each with weight $w_i$ into the current outer tree $T$.
 We first build an outer-tree structure $T'$ based on all mappings $t_i\mapsto (d\mapsto w_i)$.
 Then we take a \texttt{union} on this tree $T'$ and the current corpus tree $T$, and whenever duplicate keys (terms) appear, we take a \texttt{union} on their values.
-This means that if a term $t_i\in d$ has already appeared in the current corpus $T$, the posted-lists of the same term will be combined.
+This means that if a term $t_i\in d$ has already appeared in the current corpus $T$, the posting lists of the same term will be combined.
 The PAM library supports such \texttt{union} function that applies a user-specified binary operation to combine values when duplicates appear.
 This is done by the join-based \texttt{union} algorithms \cite{blelloch2016just}, which also runs in parallel. \hide{

 We use $\{s_i\}$ to denote a sequence of elements $s_i$.
 In this process, all mappings of $t_i$ to $d$ are first built into an outer tree $m'$.
 If a term appears multiple times in the document, their weights are combined (the $f$ function taken by \texttt{build\_reduce}).
 Then we merge $m'$ into $m$ by \texttt{union}.
 If a term in $t'$ has already appeared in $t$, the posted-list will be combined using the \texttt{union} function on the inner map ($M_I.$\texttt{union}).
 The deletion of a file can be done in a similar way, in which the combine function in the last \texttt{union} is a $M_I.$\texttt{difference} instead of a \texttt{union}. }